netxms/netxms-doc/adminguide/source/appendix.rst

   View Stack
     Multiple views combined into single one, with tab navigation on top of it.

-  Object
-    Representation of logical or physical entity.

-  Event

-  Object Browser
-    :term:`View` where are seen all created :term:`objects<Object>` available for current user.

-  Object Details
-    :term:`View` where is seen available information for currently selected :term:`Object` from :term:`Object Browser`

   Condition
     (Create condition in infrastructure services)